-4) CSR Committee, Internal Control Committee, and Enterprise Value Enhancement Committee
+4) Sustainability Committee and Internal Control Committee

-The Company has systemized its social and environment initiatives as CSR activities and is expanding them throughout the Group.
-In order to promote these activities, the CSR Committee (headed by the president) has been established.
-Three working groups have also been established under the CSR Committee to take responsibility for compliance, risk management, and quality assurance.
+The Company has systemized its social and environment initiatives as sustainability promotion activities and is expanding them throughout the Group.
+In order to promote these activities, the Sustainability Committee (headed by the president) has been established.
+7 Sustainability Subcommittees and 4 Management System Subcommittees have also been established under the Sustainability Committee, and the Company has also established the Corporate Value Enhancement Strategic Committee, DX Promotion Committee, and Carbon Neutral Promotion Committee.

-The Internal Control Committee (headed by the president) has been established for the purpose of building internal-control systems within the Sumitomo Metal Mining Group and of maintaining and improving them.
+Additionally, the Internal Control Committee (headed by the president) has been established for the purpose of building internal-control systems within the Sumitomo Metal Mining Group and of maintaining and improving them.